 I grew up eating those stereotypical American pizzas that are essentially bread and cheese.
 I can’t remember one slumber party from my younger days that didn’t involve a pizza delivery and then eating the leftovers cold out of the box the next morning, right?

-On a more positive note, you may have seen my preview for these Portobello Pizzas yesterday in my “What I Ate Wednesday” post and today I want to share the recipe.
+You may have seen my preview for these Portobello Pizzas yesterday in my “What I Ate Wednesday” post and today I want to share the recipe.
 What I love about swapping portobello mushrooms for the crust is that they are still really thick and hearty.
 Also, as long as you can a fairly traditional tomato sauce, I believe the flavor profile is similar to that of a “real” pizza.

 - 4 portobello mushrooms with stems removed

-- Tempeh Pizza Sauce
+- Tempeh Pizza Sauce (see below)